kennytilton/flutter-mx-starter/doc/counter-app.md

 }
 ```
 #### Replicating `runApp` in `f/mx`
-If we look at the project `main` function, we see that things are set up already to run any given app:
+If we look at our project `main` function, we see that things are set up already to run any given app, just by changing the namespace from which we grab `make-app`.
 ```clojure
 (ns counter-app.main
   (:require